 Brian O’Dwyer received his Bachelor of Arts degree from The George Washington University in Spanish-American Literature and his Masters of Arts degree in Spanish-Language Literature from Middlebury College in Madrid.
 He then went on to receive his Juris Doctorate degree from Georgetown University and his Masters in Law from The George Washington University.
 In July 2013 he was awarded the degree of Doctor of Philosophy (hc) by Dublin City University.
 On August 16, 2019, his alma mater, Middlebury College, will confer upon him the degree of Doctor of Humane Letters (hc) at its commencement.

-He has spent virtually his entire legal career at O’Dwyer & Bernstein, LLP, a law firm founded by his late father, Paul, which concentrates on personal injury, immigration rights, labor relations and general commercial litigation.
-Presently, he serves as the firm’s senior partner.
-His outstanding achievements have been recognized by his peers, and he has been cited as a New York Super Lawyer since its inception, which a peer ranking is given to only the top 5% of the profession as surveyed by the Bar of New York City.
+He has spent virtually his entire legal career at O’Dwyer & Bernstien, LLP, a law firm founded by his late father, Paul, which concentrates on personal injury, construction accidents, immigration rights, labor relations, and general commercial litigation.
+Presently, he is of Counsel to the firm.
+His outstanding achievements have been recognized by his peers, and he has been cited as a New York Super Lawyer since its inception, which is a peer ranking given to only the top 5% of the profession as surveyed by the Bar of New York City.

-Dr. O’Dwyer has been cited for his work in promoting immigrant and human rights.
+Brian has been cited for his work in promoting immigrant and human rights.
 He has received recognition from the Catholic Church by being named as a Knight of the Holy Sepulcher, a papal knighthood conferred by Edward Cardinal Egan.
 He has been conferred The Child of Peace Award by the Catholic Home Bureau as well as the Ellis Island Medal of Honor.
 His work has been cited and awarded by the New York City Council, the government of Puerto Rico and the State of New York.
 He has also been recognized for his work in the Clinton Administration by an award citing his outstanding public service

-Brian O’Dwyer’s work in the political arena has concentrated largely on promoting Irish and Irish-American interests.
-He served as national chairman of Irish Americans for Clinton-Gore in 1992 and 1996 and Irish-Americans for Gore in 2000, and was founding member of the National Democratic Ethnic Coordinating Committee and Irish American Democrats.
+Brian’s work in the political arena has concentrated largely on promoting Irish and Irish-American interests.
+He served as national chairman of Irish Americans for Clinton-Gore in 1992 and 1996 and Irish-Americans for Gore in 2000 and was founding member of the National Democratic Ethnic Coordinating Committee and Irish American Democrats.
 He was part of the delegation that accompanied President Clinton to Ireland on each of his three trips and served as an advisor to the White House on Irish issues including the peace process.
 He was appointed by President Clinton as a Commissioner of the President’s Commission on White House Fellowships and was awarded the Director Citation for Exemplary Public Service by the White House Director of Personnel citing his work on the Commission.
 In June 2011, Sec. of State Hillary Clinton appointed him as Commissioner of the United States National Commission for UNESCO.

-Brian O’Dwyer has actively worked to advance Ireland’s cause in the United States.
+Brian has actively worked to advance Ireland’s cause in the United States.
 He has been recognized with numerous awards by Irish organizations in special recognition of his work in promoting Irish interests in the United States.
-He presently serves as chairman of the Irish Chamber of Commerce USA where he works to facilitate American investment in Ireland and Northern Ireland.
-He has accompanied many US public officials on their trips to Ireland and Northern Ireland, including Secretary of State Hillary Rodham Clinton, and New York’s Sen. Kirsten Gillibrand, as well as many local and state officials.
-He also serves as a member of the Board of Ireland West Airport in Knock, County Mayo Ireland.
+He presently served as chairman of the Irish Chamber of Commerce USA where he worked to facilitate American investment in Ireland and Northern Ireland.
+He has accompanied many US public officials on their trips to Ireland and Northern Ireland, including Secretary of State Hillary Rodham Clinton and New York’s Sen. Kirsten Gillibrand, as well as many local and state officials.
+He also serves as International Chairman of the Board of Ireland West Airport in Knock, County Mayo Ireland.